weirdwizardthomas/azurecup-2021-triumviratus/README.md

 # Backend [Classifier]

 The backend project consists of a classifier running as a webservice.
-The classifier model has to be provided, but there is also a provided by the `train.py` script.
+The classifier model has to be provided, but there is also a training script provided:`notebook/training.ipynb` notebook.
 Although the backend was developed with classification of mushrooms in mind, it is generic enough to support and run any [Keras](https://keras.io/) out of the box.

 ## Requirements